This particular Christmas stood out because it was the first time that the “magic” appeared.

 As Christmas neared there appeared a small Christmas tree with ornaments.
 I was enthralled by its beauty .
 In the day time you could see all of them ( probably only about ten or less in hind sight.)
 My mom showed us how to string popcorn, and at school my sister made a paper link chain to put on it.
 The paper was green and red and she had colored the links with great care using her crayons at school.
 It was great, but the thrill was when I found out the tree came from “Tommy” and the union.
 I was in awe.
 Wow, they thought of us and were so rich they could give us a tree with ornaments.
 It was hard to take in.

 A greater surprise lay ahead.
 Mother told us that there was going to be a party and we were going to be able to go.
-We would travel 24 miles to Muskogee, OK where Tommy was, and we were going to the “union hall” where dad always went to do business with the union.
+We would travel 24 miles to Muskogee, OK where Tommy was.
+We were going to the “union hall” where dad always went to do business with the union and maybe I’d even meet Tommy.
 That was where he got his jobs and where his pay came from.
 I had no idea what a union hall was, but thought this must be some fancy castle-like place one would find in the storybook of fairy tales.
 I couldn’t wait.

 The night arrived for the party and we left as soon as dad was off work.
 We traveled to the union hall; a trip which held some challenges for me as I was always carsick.
 This was no exception but I recovered quickly when we got there.